 - The site will be developed at a density of approximately 30 dwellings per hectare. - Vehicular access should be from two points along the Beccles Southern Relief Road. - A permeable and legible layout should be prepared.
-Road layout and access should encourage traffic to travel into Beccles westwards along the Southern Relief Road. - Pedestrian and cycle links should be provided to Bluebell Way, Cucumber Lane, Darby Road, Nicholson Drive, Oak Lane and Cedar Drive. - The retirement community should be provided in a central location on the site, close to the new services and facilities. - The country park including a cycle path should be provided along the boundary of the site with Ellough Road. - A strategic landscaping scheme should preserve existing and historic field boundaries and aid in the creation of distinct character areas within the development. - Public rights of way on the site shall be preserved and enhanced. - Natural features on the site such as ponds, trees and hedgerows should be retained and incorporated into the layout of the development.
-Views towards Beccles Church should be created through the layout of open space. - A landscaped buffer should separate the employment land from housing. - A landscaped strip a minimum of 10 metres wide should be provided along the southern edge of the site. - The woodland by the western edge of the site should be retained and enhanced. - A Transport Assessment and Travel Plan should be submitted with any planning application. - Any planning application is to be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts.
+Road layout and access should encourage traffic to travel into Beccles westwards along the Southern Relief Road. - Pedestrian and cycle links should be provided to Bluebell Way, Cucumber Lane, Darby Road, Nicholson Drive, Oak Lane, Field View Gardens/Foxglove Close and Cedar Drive. - Development proposals must support the delivery of the community facilities, access and utilities across the entire garden neighbourhood in accordance with the principles set out in the Beccles and Worlingham Garden Neighbourhood Masterplan Report.
+Development which would undermine comprehensive development of the site will not be permitted. - The primary school and community hub should be located in a central location within the site which has good accessibility from the new community as well as the existing community of south Beccles and Worlingham. - Any C2 uses and retirement housing should be provided in a central location on the site, close to the new services and facilities. - The country park including a cycle path should be provided along the boundary of the site with Ellough Road. - A strategic landscaping scheme should preserve existing and historic field boundaries and aid in the creation of distinct character areas within the development. - Public rights of way on the site should be preserved and enhanced. - Natural features on the site such as ponds, trees and hedgerows should be retained and incorporated into the layout of the development.
+Views towards Beccles Church should be created through the layout of open space.

+- A landscaped buffer should separate the employment land from housing. - A landscaped strip a minimum of 10 metres wide should be provided along the southern edge of the site. - The woodland by the western edge of the site should be retained and enhanced. - A Transport Assessment and Travel Plan should be submitted with any planning application. - Any planning application is to be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts.